AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 Dissassociated teams from the end user are unlikely to understand the user's real desires.
 They are unlikely to empathise with the end user's frustrations.
 And they are less likely to be committed to urgency of delivery and a quality customer outcome.

-_Metric: How often do your team members talk to customers over a given period?_
+_Metric: How often do your team members interact with customers over a given period?_

 ### Control and Protectionism